 The God of water was found in Puebla in 951 AD-

-This mask was used for fertility rituals and it dates from 650 AD-
+This mask was used for fertility rituals and dates from 650 AD-

 The metro was much calmer on my return and the tacos el pastor were ready and delicious, especially with a bottle of mango juice-

 I caught a local bus to the airport and had difficulty at check in because of my passport.
-It was issued in Santiago, Chile, which is a lie because I applied for it in Santiago, but it was issued in Ottawa.
-I picked it up in Buenos Aires.
 As soon as the WestJet website learned it was issued in Chile, I was thought to be Chilean and Chileans need a visa to visit Canada.
 The woman trying to check me in went to her supervisor a couple of times and finally he came and clicked the right buttons so I could get my boarding pass.
 We boarded our flight on time but the fuel truck ran out of fuel and took forever to come back.
 We left 1h35 minutes late and so I missed my connecting flight to Saskatoon.
-Luckily it was not a weather related incident so WJ paid for a hotel and I am on an early flight in the morning.
+Luckily it was not a weather related incident so WJ paid for a hotel in Calgary and I am booked on an early flight to Saskatoon in the morning.
 At least I'm not going home in a wheelchair like last year.
 I thought about that a lot today and made sure I was extra careful going down all the stairs in the metro and crossing the streets.
 I want to go home healthy this time!
 Adios Mexico!
 I'll be back!